ANKUSH-JPG/docker-compose-project/README.md

 so , open your docker as per the steps mentioned above and pull the images from docker hub :

-    - DOCKER PULL GHOST
+    - docker pull ghost
-    - DOCKER PULL MYSQL
+    - docker pull mysql

 this will pull the latest version of both the images . so that will be fine and will work here .